Why open a branch office in Slovenia?

 and its regulations related to the registration of a Slovenian branch office

-The main particularities of a branch office in Slovenia
+The main particularities of a branch office in Slovenia in 2021

 A branch opened in Slovenia doesn’t have a legal personality and the full responsibility for its action is taken by the foreign company.
 This is the reason why many of the important decisions that have to be taken by the branch must first receive the approval of the parent company.
 Buying shares from a local company or another branch is possible only after the approval of the foreign company.